 Interestingly, these top two requirements are very different from those of mass market consumers, who tend not to think about data ownership.

-But these were just a few of the findings from the global survey on the professional apps market.
-You can discover the other nine trends when you download the survey report.
-Get all the 2020 trends and figures from Airbus’ survey report: download “Fingertip access to the latest trends in professional apps”.
+But these were just a few of the findings from the 2020 global survey on the professional apps market.
+You can discover the other nine trends when you download the survey report:

-You are also welcome to download the previous reports and make further analyses:
+You are welcome to download all reports and make further analyses: